 What connects you to Roostr?

 The passion for outdoor cooking.
-Passion connects and entrepreneurs also seek each other out, in these uncertain times you have to spread your opportunities and be able to think out of the box.
-That's how I came into contact with Liam: the owner of Roostr.
-We met each other through the BBQ network and we quickly clicked.
+Passion connects and entrepreneurs also seek each other out, in these uncertain times you have to spread your chances and think outside the box.
+That's how I came into contact with Liam: the owner of Roostr .
+We know each other through the BBQ network and the click quickly arose.

 “Outdoor cooking connects”